+Find yourself wondering, how do I find a startup mentor?
 In part one of this series I shared why it’s so important to get yourself some mentors and sponsors.
 Having a mentor can help you realize your career and life goals and succeed professionally and personally.
 A career mentor can share their wisdom and help you develop important skills.
 So, how do you do find one?
 This is where things are simple but not easy.
 I wish I could share some magic fairy dust approach to mentorship, but what you really need is a plan, some career traction and a little moxie.

-1. Pay attention and recognize the mentoring network and sponsorship relationships that are happening all around you.
+Recognize the mentoring network and sponsorship relationships that are happening all around you.
 Who is involved?
 Do many people have conversations around career development?
 How do the mechanics seem to work in your company or industry?
 Are there formal mentor and mentee programs in place at your company?
 If there is no mentorship program, how much do junior team members and colleagues interact?
 Is it a very hierarchical firm or one with a flatter organizational structure?

 Get familiar with the ‘cultural norms’ of mentorship and sponsorship relationships and identify where you may have the best luck making inroads.

 A good mentor is someone willing and able to invest in a mentor-mentee relationship and sometimes someone who has the ability to mentor will not have the inclination or time.
-Be aware of their role and stresses and responsibilites.
+Be aware of their role and stresses and responsibilities.
 While you shouldn't make assumptions about whether someone will do something like mentor you based on the appearance of how busy they are, it can help you set your expectations realistically.

-3. Rock your career.
 Build your professional credibility and brand.
 Be smart, resourceful and willing to learn.
 Raise your hand and take on the tough projects.
 Have a track record that shows you are on the move up and serious about growing as a leader.
 Document your brilliance, take credit for your work and be willing to speak up about what you’ve accomplished.

 A good mentor wants to be associated with a mentee who has a solid work ethic and reputation.
 Finding a willing mentor will be a lot easier if you are someone others want to associate with.

-4. Create a clear plan for your professional growth and progress professionally.
 I’m not saying your career journey is going to turn out the way you’ve planned; it’s likely it won’t.
 However, being able to articulate that vision to a potential mentor is an important factor in them assessing whether they want to invest in you.

-A mentor mentee relationship is a two way street.
+A mentor-mentee relationship is a two-way street.
 You need to be clear on your goals and ask for help on specific things.
 Don't treat your mentor as if they are a psychologist or someone who can predict your future with a crystal ball.
 If you aren't clear about what you want, it will be hard for anyone -- even a great mentor -- to help you.
 Sometimes you may not know exactly what short-term steps to take but that's ok.
 Having a sense of your long term career goal is all that you need.

-5. Show some moxie and reach out to potential mentors.
+Reach out to potential mentors.
 The more specific you are about why you want to meet, the greater the likelihood of landing the meeting.
 Reference something that they have done, or how they lead, that you admire and ask for a meeting to learn more.

 For example, send an email with a subject line such as ‘Your Presentation to the IT Team Was Fantastic.
 15 Minute Meeting to Share Your Tips?’
 Get to the point in your email- who you are, why you want to meet and 1-2 times that work in your schedule.
 Thank them in advance for spending the time with you.
 You should absolutely consider reaching out to several people — there is no rule that you can or should only have one mentor at a time!